pascalterpstra/GTN/README.md

 Download the folder containing the GTN weights for the desired dataset and dimension from the following links, and place the folder under ```out/<DATASET_NAME>``` (e.g. for CelebA, this should result in: ```data/CelebA/size_64_d_XX../```  and for HaP: ```data/HaP/d_XX.../```):
 - [CelebA GTN weights](https://drive.google.com/drive/folders/1-lOB4wAVk2Yh6Mkm_KZJQxbATaytiWwo?usp=drive_link)
 - [HaP GTN weights](https://drive.google.com/drive/folders/1rNtkb9-0XwRlxmnh3i318Jy2Bjta5yDU?usp=sharing)

+## 7. Misc info

+For IS calculations we used the included src->IScore code which was obtained from [here](https://github.com/sbarratt/inception-score-pytorch).

+For FID calculations we used [this package](https://github.com/mseitzer/pytorch-fid) applied to the two paths to: ```real``` and ```generated``` that are created in the relevant out subfolder (see earlier sections on generating samples).
+See the paper for info on the number of samples.